OmarGadalla/Udacity_Landing_Page_Project/README.md

 # Usage

-The dropdown menu is responsive, the text content displays the heading of the section in display.
+The dropdown menu is responsive, the text content on the drop down button displays the heading of the section in display.
 Also when the dropdown list is visible, the section in view is highlighted. the only down side of this dropdown menu is it's size, it doesn't really stand out.